openstack-archive/tricircle/doc/source/api_v1.rst

 |**GET**           |/pods/{pod_id}     |                       |Retrieve a Single Pod          |
 +------------------+-------------------+-----------------------+-------------------------------+

-This fetches a single pod such as a top pod or a bottom pod.
+This fetches a pod for central Neutron or a pod for local Neutron.

 Normal Response Code: 200